kunpengliao1/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/optimus-workflow.md

 3. generates an expression count matrix in a UMI-aware fashion
 4. detects empty droplets
 5. calculates summary statistics
-6. returns output in BAM and Zarr file formats
+6. returns output in BAM and Loom file formats

 Special care is taken to avoid the removal of reads that are not aligned or that do not contain recognizable barcodes.
 This design (which differs from many pipelines currently available) allows use of the entire dataset by those who may want to use alternative filtering or leverage the data for methodological development associated with the data processing.